Locked FXS that provides multiple benefits

 Smart contracts & DAOs require whitelisting by governance to stake for veFXS.
 Only externally owned accounts and normal user wallets can directly call the veFXS stake locking function.
 In order to build veFXS functionality into your protocol, begin the governance process with the FRAX community at gov.frax.finance by submitting a whitelisting proposal.

 Holding veFXS will give the user more weight when collecting certain farming rewards.
 All farming rewards that are distributed directly through the protocol are eligible for veFXS boosts.
 External farming that are promoted by other protocols (such as Sushi Onsen) are typically not available for veFXS boosts since they are independent of the Frax protocol itself.
+Other protocols can choose to distribute their rewards through Frax's gauge farming contracts to acquire the veFXS boost functionality.
+FXS gauge farming contracts support up to 4 different token rewards per gauge.
 A user's veFXS boost does not increase the overall emission of rewards.
 The boost is an additive boost that will be added to each farmer's yield proportional to their veFXS balance.
-The veFXS boost can be different for each LP pair by the discretion of the community and team based on partnership agreements and governance votes.
-Farming boosts are given in ratios of veFXS per 1 FRAX in LP.
-For example, a FRAX-IQ pair with a 2x boost ratio of 10 veFXS per 1 FRAX means that a user that has 50,000 veFXS gets a 2x boost for an LP position of $10,000
+The veFXS boost can be different for each LP pair by the discretion of the community based on partnership agreements and governance votes.
+Each gauge will display the exact terms of the boosts available.
+Farming boosts are given in ratios of veFXS per 1 FRAX in the LP deposit token.
+For example, a FRAX-IQ gauge with a 2x boost ratio of 10 veFXS per 1 FRAX means that a user that has 50,000 veFXS gets a 2x boost for an LP position that contains 5,000 FRAX (total value of $10,000).

 The veFXS system is modular and all-purpose.
-In the future, it can be expanded to vote on AMO weights, earn additional yield in new places/features, and be treated as a governance token bond rate of sorts.
+In the future, it can be expanded to vote on AMO weights, earn additional yield in new places/features, and help create long term alignment for the Frax Finance economy.

 This benefits Frax as a whole by: